50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Additionally referred to as build verification testing, testing for smoke is a preliminary test conducted to check if an application’s basic functionalities work as expected.
 It is typically performed after a new build or deployment to ensure that the application is stable enough for further testing.
 It involves retesting previously tested features to detect and prevent regression issues.

-9. Can you explain the concept of “shift-left” in testing?
+9. What is the concept of “shift-left” in testing?

 Ans: